Articles in This Series

 Despite type safety, this approach is often thought to be much more flexible and often speeds up the development flow, and some say results in increased programmer productivity, efficiency, enjoyment, and so on.
 Like with strongly typed languages, many software engineers view this as a benefit.

 The last important thing to note before moving forward, are three of the most prominent and common paradigms of programming languages.
-These include scripting, object-oriented, and procedural.
+These include scripting, procedural, and object-oriented.
 Note that many programming languages can be characterized by one or more of these paradigms simultaneously.

 Scripting or script programming is a relatively simple paradigm.
 In this paradigm, code is written in script files that are meant to be run or executed by the language’s execution engine, and are usually intended to automate regularly occurring tasks.
 For scripting languages, the execution engine is usually an interpreter.